ExdGhost/go-boilerplate/README.md

 .yml is used as the configuration file as it is much readable and also supports comments.
 The yml config bind to the model which then passed through the project.

+### initiate
+It would contain code to start up the project.
+All dependencies would also be created here and then passed to the respective packages.

 ### pkg
 It would mainly contain library code.
 It could contain multiple packages some of which may depend on other packages.
-Eventually, some pkg will be used by /apis to get exposed.
+Eventually, some pkg will be used by apis to get exposed.

+### internal
+contains internal business logic , which is used by the api layers and respectively expose required endpoints

 ### docker
 It contains the scripts need to build the code.
 Containerization scripts would reside here.